hadiachaudhary10/LottieAnimation/README.md

 # 🎯 Goal of the Project
-The aim of this project was to animate a view from one position to another.
+The aim of this project is to animate a view from one position to another.

 ## ✅ Screenshots